tigrawap/slit/README.md

 Imagine you have huge log file with hundreds of thousands of lines from multiple threads.
 And all that you are interested in are logs from "Thread-10, "MainThread", not interested in "send" and "receive" messages
 In addition, you want to see Exception.
-Even if it occured during previously excluded actions
+Even if it occurred during previously excluded actions

 Such chain of filters will give required result: